jefetoken/JEFE-OPSTACK/README.md

 Dive into the codebase to understand our implementation and contribute to the development.

 ## Documentation:
-For detailed information on JEFE TOKEN, refer to our Documentation section.
-It provides guides, API references, and other essential information to help you understand and contribute to the project.
+For detailed information on JEFE TOKEN, refer to our Documentation section https://docs.jefetoken.com it provides guides, API references, and other essential information to help you understand and contribute to the project.

 Benefits of Optimism Layer 2 in Gaming:
 Working with Optimism Layer 2 provides several benefits for gaming applications: